When your company’s planning to participate in an event, how do you handle the event exhibit materials and collateral?

 Step 4: Collaborate with Your Print and Fulfillment Partner

 Most of your event materials should be ordered via your marketing portal.
 A print and fulfillment partner who’s integrated with your portal means you have easy access to shipping event materials out of inventory.
-Ask for real-time inventory to prevent running out of materials.
+Ask for real-time inventory reports to prevent running out of materials.

 A professional fulfillment company will share the function of monitoring the production and timely delivery of your event materials.
 The project won’t be burdensome, and your materials will always be ready on time, and look professional.